FLIR/conservator-cli/RELEASING.md

 # Releasing a new version

+## Schema Updates

+Note that, if the Conservator GraphQL API changes, the Conservator CLI schema should be updated.
+This can be done by running `FLIR/conservator/generated/generate.sh`.
+This will regenerate the `FLIR/conservator/generated/schema.py` file to match the deployed schema.

 ## Tagging Release

 First checkout main and pull the latest commits.
 All releases should be on `main` branch.

 ```bash